thedelk/grooper-ace-architect/docs/vol-1/condition.md

 ![](../assets/img/vol-1/2-1/081.png)

-But how do we know that it actually worked, and that our images have been correctly cleaned up?
+But how do we know that it actually worked, and that our images have been cleaned up satisfactorily?

 ## Image Review